 - Pinned Launcher: After displaying the Launcher for the first time, WalkMe will stop running the check.
 For example, if the page loads and WalkMe plays the Launcher on the selected element and then the element disappears off the page and reappears again, the Launcher will not be played a second time (until page refresh when WalkMe scans the page all over again)

-- Strong Pin: The Strong Pin will display the Launcher even if its selected element disappears from the page and reappears again, (even without a page refresh) such as a hover menu.
-Strong Pin is similar to the Sticky setting for a step.
+- Strong Pin: Strong Pin will display the Launcher even if its selected element (e.g., a hover menu) disappears from the page and reappears again, (even without a page refresh).
+Strong Pin is similar to the Sticky setting for a Step

 - Segmentation evaluation frequency: Typically, WalkMe checks the Segmentation rules of a Launcher one time before deciding whether to display it or not.
-If you turn the segmentation evaluation frequency on, WalkMe will constantly check with the Segmentation rules to decide whether or not to display the Launcher.
+If you turn the Segmentation evaluation frequency on, WalkMe will constantly check the Segmentation rules to decide whether or not to display the Launcher

-- Type: The default element identification is done by the WalkMe algorithm which takes into account the URL where the element is captured, the position on the page, the page that an element links to, the text in the selected element.
+- Type: The default element identification is done by the WalkMe algorithm which takes into account the URL where the element is captured, the position on the page, the page that an element links to, and the text in the selected element.
 Sometimes you may have intended to select a particular element but WalkMe detects you as having selected a different element.
 For example, you may have intended to select a Login link, but WalkMe identifies the element you captured as the box in which either Login or Logout may display.
-To specify that you only want the Launcher to apply to the element when it says Login, select identify by text and write in the text “logout” (not case sensitive).
-For performance considerations, you can use a jQuery selector for a high level of precision in choosing an element.
+To specify that you only want the Launcher to apply to the element when it says Login, select identify by text and write in the text “logout” (not case sensitive)

-- Bypass: Select to ignore the Text, ID, or Position in the algorithm when WalkMe determines which element you selected in capture mode
+- Bypass: Check a box to ignore the Text, ID, or Position of the element in the algorithm when WalkMe determines which element you selected in capture mode

-- Precision Level: By selecting the Precision level to high, WalkMe will use stricter assessments in its algorithm and will be more discerning between elements.
+- Precision Level: If you select High for Precision Level, WalkMe will use stricter assessments in its algorithm and will be more discerning between elements.

 Share notes about the Launcher with team members in the Editor.
 These notes will not be visible to your end-user in production.
 Find Launcher ID in Notes as well.

-Text-based Launchers created with the Customize tool do support Multi-Language.
-If you use a Launcher from the Gallery or if you add your own using the Upload tab, it will not support Multi-Language.
+Text-based Launchers created with the Customize tool support Multi-Language.
+If you use a Launcher from the Gallery, or if you add your own using the Upload tab, it will not support Multi-Language.